The Scary Side of Synagis| Updated: Oct 09, 2018

 “Don’t worry, Synagis isn’t a vaccine.
 It will simply help protect your baby’s growing lungs” is the typical response from doctors when parents question the need for the treatment and whether or not it is truly safe.

 What to do?
-Is Synagis safe for your baby or not?
+Is RSV Therapy using Synagis injections safe for your baby?

 Just Because Synagis is Not a Vaccine Doesn’t Mean It’s Safe